tarunsachdeva/blog/_drafts/mental-models-social-responsibility.markdown

 - racism
 - ad hominem - attributing bad things to a person or groups of persons

+Other concepts:
+- protest suppression - "all lives matter"
 - consistency bias

 On making positive change:
 - caring for the minority helps majority